eric-spoerner/Pewlett-Hackard-Analysis/README.md

 ## Project Description

-Database construction and subsequent analysis for a software company that had been managing employee information using only CSVs **more context here**.
+This repository contains SQL queries and CSV files related to an initiative for database construction and subsequent analysis for a software company.
+This company had historically been managing its employee data in comma-separated CSV files and required an upgrade of their data framework.

 Data was migrated into a PostgreSQL database based on a model constructed as part of this exercise.

-This analaysis requires two deliverables based on the processed data:
+The processed data was subsequently analyzed to generate the following data:
 * A count of employees eligible for requirement based on their title
 * The number of employees eligible for mentorship programs.